Feature request #3858

 The dark side of this is that applying the where clause as an attribute filter after getting the OGR layer could be less efficient than applying it in the SQL request, in the case the where clause would only refer to fields of the primary table and that an index existed on those fields

-#2 Updated by Marco Hugentobler over 6 years ago
+#2 Updated by Marco Hugentobler about 8 years ago

 The subset string is meant to work on provider level (e.g. on the database to have best speed).
 It would be a possibility to have a fallback to clientside search string.
 For the moment, the dialog is just greyed out as soon as there are joins on the layer (commit 3ac604ff1be4676e69e2).